-2015 Team Handbook
+2017 Team Handbook

-Aerospace Industries Association - National Association of Rocketry contest, sponsored by the Aerospace Industries Association (AIA) and the National Association of Rocketry (NAR).
+Aerospace Industries Association - National Association of Rocketry

+The Team America Rocketry Challenge (TARC) is the world's largest rocket contest, sponsored by the Aerospace Industries Association (AIA) and the National Association of Rocketry (NAR).
 It was created in the fall of 2002 as a one-time celebration recognizing the Centennial of Flight, but the enthusiasm about the event was so great that AIA and NAR were asked to hold the contest annually.